Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_6](./img/farming_tf_wallet_6.png)

 Next, you need to add a valid email address.
 This will be used as a broad KYC.
-You will need to access your email and confirm the validation email from Threefold to use properly the TF Connect app wallet.
+You will need to access your email and confirm the Threefold validation email to fully use the Threefold Connect app.

 ![farming_tf_wallet_7](./img/farming_tf_wallet_7.png)